bruab/bruab.github.io/marketing-your-website-sucks-book.md

 ### Guest blog post (April 2023)

 I published a post on [Accounting Today](https://www.accountingtoday.com/opinion/how-to-optimize-your-website-for-leads).
 The book website saw about 15 visits in the two weeks after publication.

+### Just ask people to buy the book (May 2023)

+I've been emailing friends and colleagues and pointedly asking if they'd be willing to buy a copy.
+It's led to some great conversations, lots of kind encouragement, and a handful of sales + reviews.

+### Add "Read a sample" option to book website (June 2023)

+I created an email flow so folks can get 6 sample chapters in PDF format in exchange for their email address.
+Currently not driving any real traffic to the book website, but this makes it worth considering.

+### Abandon guest blogging (July 2023)

+After finding that several of the platforms I'd previously identified as options for guest blogging have _stopped accepting commissions_, I've decided not to pursue this strategy any further.
+I wrote several months ago about how [large language models were destined to flood the internet with garbage content](https://briandavidhall.com/why-i-wont-use-ai/) and what can I say?
+I take zero pleasure in noting that I was right.

+I'll pivot back to podcast guest appearances, and look into giving some talks or trainings.

+### Reduce price of ebook

+I read about [someone else](https://twitter.com/p_millerd/status/1675675024911368193) having better results with a $4.99 price point compared with $9.99 and decided to try it.
+The book's not really optimized for Kindle, so it feels better to sell it cheaper.

+I don't feel great about the fact that some folks have bought it at the higher price point but ... it's $5.
+Live and learn :)

 ### (to be continued)